 Bake for 8 to 10 minutes in the preheated oven, until firm.
 Remove from cookie sheets to cool on wire racks.
 Frost or decorate when cool.

 These never last more than a day or two because everyone eats them so quickly and they are the best cookie if you want to give away tins of your baking to friends and family.
-They stay soft for days.
+Big, soft Gingerbread cookies are in the top 5 Christmas cookies because they stay soft for days.
 Photo and recipe from Allrecipes.com.

 2 1/4 cups all-purpose flour